Kai-Mn/quant_trading/Readme.md

 ## TODOs

-* Make a deployment conf with Debug disabled
+* Make a deployment conf with Debugger disabled.
 * Only enable https on deployment
 * Get a decent Bootstrap template